East Carolina vs. South Florida NCAA Football Odds, Plays and Insights | October 28, 2021

 Over/Under Insights

-- East Carolina and its opponents have gone over the current 57-point total in three of seven games (42.9%) this season.
+- East Carolina and its opponents have gone over the current 56.5-point total in three of seven games (42.9%) this season.

-- In 57.1% of South Florida's games this season (4/7), the teams combined to score more than Thursday's total of 57.

-- The two teams combine to score 52.6 points per game, 4.4 less than the total in this contest.
+- South Florida's games have gone over 56.5 points in four of seven chances this season.

+- The combined points per game average of the two teams, 52.6, is 3.9 points fewer than Thursday's over/under.

 East Carolina Stats and Trends

-- East Carolina has four wins against the spread in seven games this year.
+- East Carolina has played seven games, with four wins against the spread.

-- The Pirates have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.

-- East Carolina's games this year have gone over the point total two times in seven opportunities (28.6%).
+- This season, the Pirates are winless against the spread when entering a game as a favorite of 9.5 points or more.

-- East Carolina is 2-0 against the spread and 2-0 overall in games when it scores more than 32.3 points.
+- When East Carolina puts up more than 32.3 points, it is 2-0 against the spread and 2-0 overall.

-- In games that East Carolina picks up over 463.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- When East Carolina amasses over 463.3 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Pirates have turned the ball over three more times (13 total) than the Bulls have forced a turnover (10) this season.